auth0-samples/auth0-php-web-app/README.md

 AUTH0_COOKIE_SECRET='LONG_RANDOM_VALUE'
 ```

-**Note**: Make sure you replace `AUTH0_SECRET` with your own secret (you can generate a suitable string using `openssl rand -hex 32` on the command line).
+**Note**: Make sure you replace `LONG_RANDOM_VALUE` with your secret (you can generate a suitable string using `openssl rand -hex 32` on the command line).

 **Note**: Ensure you are consistent in your use of 'localhost' and/or '127.0.0.1' when testing.
 These must match your Auth0 Application settings or you will encounter errors.
-They must also match for session cookies to work properly.
+They must also match for session cookies to work correctly.

 ## Run the sample